Islamic State vows to 'break the American cross'

 The video with the theme "breaking of the American cross" boasts Islamic State will emerge victorious over "crusader" America.
 It follows a video posted on Monday warning of attacks on American targets if Washington struck against its fighters in Iraq and Syria.

-The latest footage speaks of a holy war between the al-Qaeda offshoot and the United States, which occupied Iraq for nearly a dacade and faced stiff resistance from al Qaeda.
+The latest footage speaks of a holy war between the al-Qaeda offshoot and the United States, which occupied Iraq for nearly a decade and faced stiff resistance from al Qaeda.

 Islamic State's sweep through northern Iraq, bringing it close to Baghdad and in control of the second city, Mosul, drew U.S. airstrikes on the country for the first time since the end of the American occupation in 2011.